Barbra McRae Cherokee Heritage Apple Trail

 Barbara McRae was the former Vice Mayor of Franklin, Editor of the Franklin Press, and a founding member of the Nikwasi Initiative.
 She enjoyed studying history and through her studies, discovered that apple husbandry and breeding was a common practice of the Cherokee who lived around Noquisiyi, which is now a part of Franklin, NC.
 Barbara imagined an apple orchard that would honor the original residents of this area and highlight their contribution to modern food and lifestyle.
 Barbara passed away in March of 2021 and the Nikwasi Initiative’s Board of Directors voted to honor her vision by naming this orchard path the Barbra McRae Cherokee Heritage Apple Trail.

-On March 5, 2022, the Nikwasi Initiative with help from our partner organizations and volunteers planted several cultivars developed by Cherokee farmers, creating a living link to history that will provide visitors with fun and engaging ways to learn, and maybe the chance to enjoy a nice crisp apple too!
+On March 5, 2022, the Nikwasi Initiative with help from our partner organizations and volunteers planted nine apple trees and two peach trees, most of them cultivars developed by Cherokee farmers.
+These varieties include Cullasaga, Junaluska, Horse, and Cling Peaches, creating a living link to history that will provide visitors with fun and engaging ways to learn, and maybe the chance to enjoy a nice crisp apple too!

 The Barbra McRae Cherokee Heritage Apple Trail is located along the Little Tennessee River at the half-mile marker on the Macon County Greenway when entered from the Big Bear Pavilion.
 It is within walking distance of the Noquisiyi Mound.

 This project is made possible in part by a grant from the Blue Ridge National Heritage Area Partnership.
 Learn more about them by visiting their website at www.blueridgeheritage.com

 The Percy B. Ferebee Fund • Eastern Band of Cherokee Indians • Mountain True